gelicia/prusa_exporter/README.md

 **UDP** is configured in printer - Settings -> Network -> Metrics & Log

-By default at start of the exporter it will send the configuration gcode to the printers that are configured in prusa.yml.
+By default at start of the exporter will send the configuration gcode to the printers that are configured in prusa.yml.
+The list is already prepared but you can add additional metrics by using flag `udp.extra-metrics="crash,power_panic"`.

-**BEWARE** - Altrough Prusa Mini sends some metrics via UDP as well, it's board does not contain needed sensors.
-So that means you are basically unable to get anything meaningful from those metrics.

 - Host => address where prusa_exporter is running aka your computer / server
 - Metrics Port => default 8514 same as prusa_exporter but you can change it